-The Concert/Theatre/Hybrid Mode defines how the arrow and GO controls function.
-To switch between the different modes, press the Controls button on the left of the Automation Detail Dialogue and touch the Concert Theatre or Hybrid button on the right.
+The Concert/Theatre/Hybrid Mode defines how the automation ▲, ▼ and GO controls function.
+To switch between the different modes, press the Options button on the left of the Automation Detail Dialogue and touch the Concert Theatre or Hybrid button.
 The mode is also indicated in the sidebar to the right of the Automation screen.

-The GO, Up and Down arrow buttons will light green to indicate that they will immediately fire the next/previous Scene in Theatre mode.
+The GO, ▲ and ▼ buttons will light green to indicate that they will immediately fire the next/previous Scene in Theatre mode.

 Simple and Accumulative Recall Modes